tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 ridge metrics:

 - **Channel Centerline (LineString):**
+  - Created manually from interpretation of the DEM
   - The channel centerline polyline should not intersect the bend boundary polygon at all and should extend past inner bank of the bend boundary by 1-2 channel widths.
 - **Bend Boundary (Polygon):**
+  - Created manually from interpretation of the DEM
   - The bend boundary in this case defines the boundary encompasses the raised platform of ridge and swale topography between the active channel and the relatively smooth ancestral floodplain.
 Each bend boundary should have a corresponding bend_id that can be used to relate data together.
 For example, the 25th bend on the Lower Brazos River was given the bend_id `LBR_025`.
 - **Packet Boundaries (Polygon):**
+  - Created manually from interpretation of the DEM
   - The packet boundaries are polygons that fit perfectly within, and cover entirely, the bend boundary polygons.
 Packet boundaries encompass groups of ridges with similar trajectories.
 Packet boundaries should have `bend_id`